ibm-cloud-architecture/refarch-cloudnative-kubernetes/README.md

       - [Contributing a Chart to `ibmcase-charts` Helm Chart Repository](#contributing-a-chart-to-ibmcase-charts-helm-chart-repository)

 ## Introduction
 This project provides a reference implementation for running a Cloud Native Web Application using a Microservices architecture on a Kubernetes cluster.
-The logical architecture for this reference implementation is shown in the picture below.

 This Personal part, where I have created using cmd: